wildfish/crispy-forms-gds/README.rst

 * Repository: https://github.com/wildfish/crispy-forms-gds/

 The app is tested with Python 3.10+, and version 1.x officially supports Django 4.2 LTS, and `Django Crispy Forms`_ 2.x.
+Version 2.x supports Django 5.0, 5.1,
+and Django Crispy Forms 2.x.
 The app simply generates HTML, so it can probably be used with earlier versions of Django and Django Crispy Forms.

 Crispy Forms GDS is released under the terms of the `MIT`_ license.